area17/twill/docs/.sections/block-editor.md

 ```

 ### Rendering blocks

-As long as you have access to a model instance that uses the HasBlocks trait in a view, you can call the `renderBlocks` helper on it to render the list of blocks that were created from the CMS.
-By default, this function will loop over all the blocks and their child blocks and render a Blade view located in `resources/views/site/blocks` with the same name as the block key you specified in your Twill configuration and module form.
+When it is time to build a frontend, you will want to render a designed set of blocks, with all blocks in their proper order.
+When working with a model instance that uses the HasBlocks trait in a view, you can call the `renderBlocks` helper on it.
+This will render the list of blocks that were created from the CMS.
+By default, this function will loop over all the blocks and their child blocks.
+In each case, the function will look for a Blade view to render for a given block.

+Create views for your blocks in the `resources/views/site/blocks` directory.
+Their filenames should match the block key  specified in your Twill configuration and module form.

+For the `products` block example above, a corresponding view would be `resources/views/site/blocks/products.blade.php`.

-In the frontend templates, you can call the `renderBlocks` helper like this:
+You can call the `renderBlocks` helper within a *Blade* file.
+Such a call would look like this:

 ```php
 {!! $item->renderBlocks() !!}